Way of a Gaucho: Plot

 In 1875 Argentina, a young gaucho, Martin Penalosa, kills another man in a duel.
 His prison sentence is commuted to joining the army.
 He serves under the tough Major Salinas, but soon grows tired of military life and deserts.
-He he adopts the Nom de guerre Valverde and leads a band of gauchos to resist the increasing encroachment of railroad agents into the Pampas.
+He adopts the Nom de guerre Valverde and leads a band of gauchos to resist the increasing encroachment of railroad agents into the Pampas.

 In the meantime Salinas quits the army and becomes chief of police, so he can continue his vendetta against him.
 After falling in love with an aristocratic woman, Martin decides to escape with her to Chile, crossing the Andes on horseback.
 On the way Teresa tells him that she is pregnant, so they decide to return and get married instead, because of her safety and that for them is inconceivable for the child to be raised without a legitimate last name.

 When they arrive at the cathedral, the police follow them so Martin has to escape again, leaving Teresa in the care of Father Fernandez.
 That night Martin's childhood friend Miguel talks with Teresa about a deal he reached with the Governor, in which Martin voluntarily turns himself in, in exchange for a 3-year prison sentence and a clean slate.

 Teresa tells Miguel where Martin is hiding, but Salinas also follows, prompting a horse chase through a cattle run, that causes Miguel to fall from his horse and be trampled to death by the herd.
 That same night, Martin returns filled with guilt to meet Teresa and while she offers to escape to Brazil or Europe, he declines and tells her to meet him at noon at the cathedral.
 The next day Father Fernandez arranges a meeting alone with Salinas, where Martin agrees to turn himself in and face the consequences of his actions, as long as he can first marry Teresa as a free man.